UAE visa amnesty: Dubai's GDRFA clarifies centres where overstaying expats can apply

 This 24/7 service can also help drivers change a flat tyre, recharge batteries, and even get some fuel for an empty tank

-The GDRFA confirmed to Khaleej Times on Thursday that applicants can go to any of the 86 Amer centres across Dubai, in addition to the designated location where violators can 'change status' at the GDRFA centre in Al Aweer.
+The GDRFA confirmed to Khaleej Times on Thursday that applicants can go to any of the 86 Amer centres across Dubai, in addition to the designated location at the GDRFA centre in Al Awir.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Amer centres will handle all services for those wishing to stay in the country and issue departure permits for those with biometric fingerprints (those who have Emirates ID).
+Amer centres will handle the ’change status’ and all services for those wishing to stay in the country, as well as issue departure permits for those with biometric fingerprints (those who have Emirates ID).

-The GDRFA’s Al Aweer Centre, meanwhile, will serve as the fingerprinting facility and will also issue departure permits for those wishing to leave the country.
+The GDRFA’s Al Awir Centre, meanwhile, will serve as the fingerprinting facility and will also issue departure permits for those wishing to leave the country.

+Any visa violator is allowed to leave the UAE after availing of the amnesty without any administrative restrictions preventing their return to the country.
+This means, there will be no ban stamp on the passport and they can re-enter the UAE on valid visa.

+Lt-Gen Mohammed Ahmed Al Marri, director-general of the GDRFA, said the amnesty programme “reflects the UAE's humanitarian values and Dubai's commitment to tolerance, community compassion, respect, and the rule of law".

 ALSO READ: